 - MAINTAINING TECHNIQUE THROUGH FATIGUE: When your swimmer gets tired, it’s the easy choice to revert to sloppy technique in order to make the interval and finish the set.
 Choosing to focus on technique through fatigue is the difficult decision, but more beneficial in the long run.
-Your swimmer will learn from Brett and Bruno how to handle fatigue in practice and races.
+Your swimmer will learn from Brett and Roland how to handle fatigue in practice and races.

 - RECOVERY: While training is important for swimming faster and gaining strength, recovery is just as important to make sure that you can keep training at a high level.
 While you can buy fancy products to help you recover, some of the most important things like getting enough sleep, staying hydrated, and stretching before and after practice are free!

 Swimmers and parents are invited to ask Brett and Roland questions during a Q&A session.
 Gain insight into their training philosophies, diet and nutrition, and recovery tactics.